 It’s no secret that the world of cybersecurity online is becoming more dangerous as more and more people, and things, across the globe, get connected in ever more sophisticated ways.
 However, while criminal individuals and gangs are an ever-present threat online, the real threat growth area is from national governments who are increasingly turning to the internet as a means to attack their enemies.
-So what should you be watching out for in 2020?
+So what should you expect from cybersecurity in 2020?
 We take a look.